lkpttn/MysterySpire/README.md

 A Slay the Spire 2 mod that hides map room icons — all rooms show the unknown `?` icon until you visit them.
 The legend is also renamed to "Cheatsheet" as a reminder that you're playing without it.

 Visual only.
-Does not affect gameplay or saves — safe to add or remove mid-campaign.
+Does not affect gameplay or room generation.

 ## Installation